SAP AS ABAP 750 SP02 Developer Edition to Download

 What we can’t do is provide technical support.

-Many of the questions I’m seeing are not actually specific to the trial version, so I would suggest that other sites – with higher overall visitor numbers – may be more efficient:
+Many of the questions I’m seeing are not actually specific to the trial version, so please please use these other sites – with higher overall visitor numbers – they will be more efficient:

-For VirtualBox questions (ie if you don’t get as far as openSUSE):
+For Oracle VirtualBox questions (ie if you don’t get as far as openSUSE):

 Oracle Virtual Desktop Infrastructure, Getting Started